Board of Governors

 Click here to read this member's profile - Glenn Woodcock

 Glenn was born in Woking the year Neil Armstrong set foot on the moon and for the whole of his young life he was fascinated by Astronomy.
 When asked by his careers advisor what he wanted to do he said ‘Astronaut’.
-The closest he could get was studying Astrophysics at Sheffield university, but secretly the ambition lingers on.
+The closest he could get was studying Astrophysics at the University of Sheffield, but secretly the ambition lingers on.
+Many directions in life followed, musician, student of Karate, investment banker, engineer, venture capitalist, and entrepreneur.

 Sue Clarke OBE